 About the Initiative

-The Action Plan addresses specific irritants to businesses as well as the systemic barriers that unnecessarily frustrate and burden Canadian business with additional delays, costs and bureaucracy.
-The Action Plan implements department-specific changes as well as six system-wide reforms to the way government regulates.
+The Action Plan addresses specific irritants to businesses to limit regulatory creep and make the system more transparent, accountable, and predictable.
+It responds to all 90 department-specific actions recommended by the Red Tape Reduction Commission, as well as six system-wide reforms to the way the Government regulates.
 These systemic reforms are grouped under three major areas of action:

 - Making it easier to do business with regulators:

-- Requiring policies that clarify, up front, how regulators interpret questions about meeting regulatory requirements.
+- requiring interpretation policies that clarify, up front, how regulators interpret questions about meeting regulatory requirements

 - Improving service and predictability:

 All Canadians benefit from the Action Plan’s regulatory reforms.
 By reforming the regulatory system, the Government is freeing Canadian businesses from unnecessary red tape so they can focus on creating jobs for Canadian workers and expanding their enterprises.
 In this way, the red tape reduction reforms are helping to secure Canada’s long-term economic prosperity.

 Since launching the Red Tape Reduction Action Plan on October 1, 2012, the Government of Canada has been working hard to implement the various Action Plan reforms that help reduce red tape.

 Find Out More